Description and notes

 A very smart-looking bee when freshly emerged, with bright foxy hairs on the thorax and a shining black abdomen with thin lines of white hairs on the apices of the segments.
 The males rapidly become very faded.
 A good character to separate the females is the form of the hind tibia which is widest at the apex, unlike the rest of the bees with this general appearance.
 When I first became interested in the aculeates in the 1970s this was a fairly scarce bee, but since then it has become one of the commonest andrenid bees, at least in the southern half of England.

-This species is found throughout the southern half of England, but only known from one site in Wales.
+This species is found throughout the southern half of England.
 Absent from Ireland but occurring on several of the Channel Islands.

 It is widespread in Southern and Central Europe.